ivansaenz/southwest-price-drop-bot/README.md

 This tool lets you monitor the price of Southwest flights that you've booked.
 It will text you if the price drops below what you originally paid.
 Then you can [re-book the same flight](http://dealswelike.boardingarea.com/2014/02/28/if-a-southwest-flight-goes-down-in-price/) and get Southwest credit for the price difference.

+You can log in with either:

+- The admin username/password combo, example: `admin` and `the-admin-password-123`
+- A phone number/password combo, example: `13034449999` and `the-admin-password-123` (unformatted phone number WITH country code)

+The second option is nice when giving out access to friends and family since it will only display their own flight alerts.
+Note that the password is the same for all accounts.

 ## Deployment